PaulRoebuck.co.uk

 Paul Roebuck | Blog, Articles and Thought Leadership about Human Behaviour, Psychology, Neuroscience, and a whole manner of topics.

-Not Good Enough, or Not My Fault?
+Not Good Enough, or Fear of Failure?

 There appears to be two distinct behavioural states (ways that we typically act or react in any given situation) each have distinguishable characteristics, and in my experience we have a leaning toward one style or the other.